efdevcon/DIPs/DIPs/DIP-65.md

 The solution is entirely opt-in and does not interfere with any existing Devconnect (2025) workflows.
 It can be communicated as an added benefit without replacing hotel agreements or traditional booking platforms.

-If successfully implemented, this collaboration will allow Devconnect (2025) to:
+If successfully implemented, this collaboration will allow Devconnect ARG (2025) to:

 - Provide a decentralized, accessible housing solution aligned with Ethereum values.
 - Offer a smooth, real-world web3 experience that solves a concrete problem.